mjknj18/Stock-Market-Trend-Analysis/README.md

 3. What was the overall volume of the stock at year's end?
 4. Which stock had the greatest annual price increase?
 5. Which stock had the greatest annual price decrease?
-6. Which stock had the greatest overall year end volume?
+6. Which stock had the greatest overall year-end volume?

 ## Datasets